This exploration is for all ages, as the colored smilies show. You can learn about African Folk Tales with your whole family together!

 - What was Anansi’s major fault in this story?
 Do you think this is a common human fault and why is it a problem?

 - Were you glad that Turtle got back at Anansi and taught him a lesson?
 Why?
 Would you behave that way if someone treated you badly or tricked you?
 Why?
 Do you think Anasi learned because of what Turtle did?

 - In African tales often cleverness is the most important trait for a character.
 The stories are often solved with the brain.
-What do you think this says about what the west African cultures value?
+What do you think this says about what West African cultures value?

 Learn more about spiders.
 Read some books from the library.
 Find some around your house or in your garden.
 Examine them and their webs.

-- Learn more about turtles.
+Learn more about turtles.
 Read books.
 Look up which types of turtles live in Nigeria.
 Which type do you think Turtle was?

 Get the first Layers of Learning unit free when you sign up for the monthly newsletter.